DG-i/go-xymon/README.md

 A Xymon library for receiving Xymon messages and sending check results.

-At the moment there's only a reader for the Xymon page channel.
+At the moment there's only a reader for the `xymond_channel` tool.
+The reader processes all known message types and works with every channel.

 ```go
 package main